 For many years, we at the NCEO would hear stories about ESOPs that made us wince.
 People experienced problems, sometimes serious ones, that good and timely advice would have prevented.
 As these stories mounted, it seemed we could save people a lot of headaches if we could write about some of the common (and a few not-so-common) mistakes ESOP companies make and how to avoid them.
-In 2010, we engaged leading ESOP experts from all fields to do this and added quite a few stories of our own.
-The company name is usually disguised, but the scenarios and solutions are real.

 Table of Contents

-Chapter 1: Setting Up the ESOP
+1. Setting Up the ESOP

 What Is an ESOP Loan?